whatcodehaveyougit/pub-quiz-buddy-1/README.md

 ![](images/pub_quiz.png)

-The user is able to add a pub quiz if it not already be on the map, the form to do this is below.
-We use the Google Places API to get the lattitude / longtitude and address from its name (ie "The Black Bull").
-This means that once submitted the pub will be added straight to the map.
-In deploying this app we are disucussing some sort of process in which we can monitor what quizzes go up as a sort of quality control.
+The user is able to add a pub quiz, the form to do this is below.
+We used the Google Places API to get the lattitude / longtitude and address from its name (ie "The Black Bull").
+This means that once submitted the pub will be added straight to the map / database.
+In deploying this app we are disucussing a process where we monitor what quizzes go up as a quality control.

 ![](images/add_pub.png)